aws-samples/the-aws-step-functions-workshop/content/module-12/step-6/index.en.md

 weight: 146
 ---

+## Change the DynamoDB table to On-demand capacity

 1. Navigate to [DynamoDB console](https://console.aws.amazon.com/dynamodbv2/home).
 Make sure you are in the correct region.

 2. Click **Tables** in the left menu.